KalenAnson/interconnections/README.md

 # [Tic Tac Code](tictaccode.io)
 ## Lesson 8 Interconnections
 This repository contains all the student host setup for the interconnections lesson and labs.
-This lab is intended to allow students to learn some of the basics of computer networks including the following main concepts:
+The focus for this lesson it to teach students some of the basics of computer networks including the following main concepts:
 * Network Addresses
 * Network Communication
 * Data Encapsulation